auth0/Guardian.Android/README.md

           if (exception instanceof GuardianException) {
             GuardianException guardianException = (GuardianException) exception;
             if (guardianException.isResourceNotFound()) {
-              // there is no consent associated with the tranaction }
+              // there is no consent associated with the transaction }
           }
           // something went wrong